VishwaKumaran/vishwakumaran/README.md

 ## Hey there! 👋

-I’m [**Vishwa**](https://www.vishwaelankumaran.com), a Data Scientist specialized in turning data into reliable, high-performance machine learning solutions.
+I’m [**Vishwa**](https://www.vishwaelankumaran.com), a Data Scientist who loves turning complex problems into automated, scalable, and production-ready systems.

-I work on data pipelines, modeling, and production-grade ML systems with a strong focus on accuracy, speed, and scalability.
-I care as much about clean data and solid evaluation as I do about deployment.
+I specialize in data pipelines, machine learning models, and end-to-end automation, with a strong focus on performance, reliability, and clean engineering.
+If a process can be automated, I’ll automate it.

-If a model is slow, unstable, or poorly validated — I’ll optimize it.
+I also work with cloud infrastructure to deploy and monitor real-world ML systems.

 Main stack:
-Python, Pandas/Polars, NumPy, Scikit-learn, PyTorch, SQL, FastAPI, Docker, AWS, GCP and more ...
+Python, Pandas, NumPy, Scikit-learn, PyTorch, SQL, FastAPI, Docker, AWS, GCP, PostgreSQL, MongoDB and more ...

-Most of my repositories focus on machine learning, data analysis, automation, and model deployment.
+Most of my repositories focus on machine learning, data automation, cloud-ready backends, and model deployment.
-My pinned projects highlight real-world ML use cases and production-ready pipelines.
+My pinned projects highlight real-world ML systems built for scale.

-Always learning.
+Always building.
+Always automating.
 Always optimizing.

 ### Fun Facts:
 - I train consistently at the gym
-- I enjoy building ML tools more than dashboards
+- I enjoy automating boring tasks
-- I care more about performance than flashy visuals
+- I care more about system efficiency than dashboards
-- **Hobbies**: data science, fitness, building things, watching anime
+- **Hobbies**: data science, automation, fitness